LASER-UMASS/basic-stats/README.md

 3. Run `ant` to compile Basic Statistics.

-4. Compiled java classes will be in the `bin` directory.
+4. The compiled Basic Statistics class files will be in the `bin` directory.

 5. Run `ant test` to run all unit tests.